akveo/ngx-admin/docs/contents/articles/011-changing-color-scheme/index.md

     },
   });
 ```
-Here we defined a list of main colors `colorScheme` and then made light and dark version of those using `colorHelper` methods.
+Here we defined a list of main colors `colorScheme` and then made light and dark versions of those using `colorHelper` methods.
 We also defined a couple of custom colors for dashboard charts.